semantic-flow/sflo/documentation/mesh-resource.node-component.flow.md

 id: node-flow
 title: node flow
 desc: ''
-updated: 1756869568793
+updated: 1762626428404
 created: 1751688486456
 ---

-[[Nodes|mesh-resource.node]] are primarily constituted by their node flows, which are evolvable datasets about their node's metadata, configuration, referent, or payload datasets.
-They exist through time, independent of any specific version or realization, and can evolve semi-independently from other flows
+[[Nodes|mesh-resource.node]] are primarily constituted by their semantic flows: evolvable datasets about their node's data, metadata, configuration, or referent.
+They exist through time, independent of any specific version or realization, and can evolve semi-independently.

 There are five types of node flows.